gabe-lee/SimpleStrokeFontFormat/README.md

 - Allow *complete* creative freedom when designing font glyphs/chars
 - Support alternate glyph shapes for very small font sizes
 - Support full-color emojis/icons
+- Provide the 'best' compression possible for a given font
+  - Instead, the goal is to reduce the data required to store the font, rather than finding clever ways to compress/encode it.
+  - A simple layout allowing simple program code to access the data should be a first-class feature, not an afterthought

 ## Terminology and Conventions
 #### Basic terms